a-a-garcia/World-of-Codecraft/README.md

 6. Wait for pull request to be merged

 CONTRIBUTORS
-Extra super special thank you to Aaron Samples, our programming basics instructor at Coding Dojo, for coding 99% of the project at the initial commit.
+Extra super special thank you to Aaron Samples, our programming basics instructor at Coding Dojo, for coding 99% of the project at the initial commit, as part of an office hours instructional session.

 1. AARON SAMPLES
 2. ANTHONY A. GARCIA